 Games that utilize cell shading often age better than realistic ones.
 There never really is a better or more “realistic” version of cell shading to lower the bar for previous iterations.

-In terms of the music and audio used, it matches up pretty well to compliment the visuals.
+In terms of the music and audio used, it matches up pretty well to complement the visuals.
 It’s plain and simple, nothing overwhelming while giving a sense of tension to the player.

 Although there is some desire for a more gripping emotion while in some boss fights.
 The ambience can only do so much, building up the tension would have been a nice touch.